alamzin/journotools/README.md

 This is a collection of tools that may prove useful to journalists.
 It will grow eventually into a big toolkit.

+## linter

+Checks a header, body and other fields.
+Makes sure everything is compatible.

 ## email-extractor

 This simple script gets all emails from a text file and outputs them in orderly manner